We've compiled a list of frequently asked questions (FAQS) designed for applicants for the English Language Assistants programme 2024-25.

-Candidates for China, Hong Kong, Latin America, or Canada who pass the first stage of selection will be invited to a video interview.
+Candidates Hong Kong, Latin America, or Canada who pass the first stage of selection will be invited to a video interview.
 You’ll receive a link via email to complete your video interview.
 This will last approximately 20 minutes and will consist of a series of questions surrounding your motivations to be an assistant, your adaptability and relevant experience to the role.
 Where possible, we will try to meet any additional requirements for you to carry out the video interview as specified in the application form.

 Applicants not selected for a further assessment stage might be offered a transfer to another destination if their application is of a high enough standard and meets the relevant destination requirements.